Chris Wallace says he wants to be ‘invisible’ as debate moderator. Will Trump let him?

 If the president lies on Tuesday night, “I think Chris Wallace will be required to mediate some of that,” Cameron said.
 “If he were to let nonsense go, the credibility of the debate and the credibility of Chris Wallace will take a hit.”

-“Clearly, people are going to criticize him for whatever he does, but I’ll bet you that he does an extremely good job and that most people say they’re so glad that Chris is doing that first one,” said Tom Bettag, a University of Maryland journalism school lecturer who worked as Wallace’s producer when he guest-hosted ABC’s “Nightline” and for his father, “60 Minutes” legend Mike Wallace, at CBS News.
+“Clearly, people are going to criticize him for whatever he does, but I’ll bet you that he does an extremely good job and that most people say they’re so glad that Chris is doing that first one,” said Tom Bettag, a University of Maryland journalism school teacher who served as executive producer when Wallace guest-hosted ABC’s “Nightline” and worked with his father, “60 Minutes” legend Mike Wallace, at CBS News.

 Bettag said that Wallace sees himself as a reporter, first and foremost, and “does his homework more diligently than almost anybody else that I’ve ever seen.”